db23ai/FAQ-Interview-Question-Answer/Autonomous-Database/Autonomous-Database-Dedicated.md

    - Best for customers needing isolation, customization of operational policies, or governance of workloads at scale.
    - Suitable for organizations

+### Disclaimer
+This document is for educational purposes only.
+Please refer to the official Oracle documentation for detailed and up-to-date information.